yashmani/Frequencycount/README.md

 # Frequencycount

-Open the jupyter notebook and run it.
+Open the Jupyter notebook file (saved as a .ipynb file) in this public repository, download it and run it Jupyter Notebook